bitburner-official/bitburner-src/markdown/bitburner.ns.prompt.md

 Promise&lt;boolean \| string&gt;

-True if the player clicks “Yes”; false if the player clicks “No”; or the value entered by the player.
+Return value depends on the player action and `options.type`<!-- -->.
+If `options.type` is "boolean" or `undefined`<!-- -->, the return value is `true` if the player clicks Yes, and `false` if they click "No" or cancel the prompt.
+If the `options.type` is "text" or "select", the return value is the one selected or entered by the player, or `""` if they cancel the prompt.

 ## Remarks

 RAM cost: 0 GB

 Prompts the player with a dialog box and returns a promise.

+The prompt and the return value depend on the `options.type` and on the player's action.

+If the `options.type` is `"boolean"`<!-- -->, not provided, or `undefined`<!-- -->: - Prompt options: Yes/No - Return value: `true` if the player selects Yes, or `false` if they click No or cancel the box.

+If the `options.type` is `"select"`<!-- -->: - Prompt options: Dropdown list of options - Return value: The value selected by the player, or `""` if they cancel the box.

+If the `options.type` is `"text"`<!-- -->: - Prompt options: Free-form text field - Return value: The value entered by the player, or `""` if they cancel the box.

+The `options.choices` property is an optional array, only needed for the "select" prompt and ignored otherwise.
+Its elements can be strings or numbers (excluding BigInt).

+Note that when the player selects an option from the choices array, the selected value will always be converted to a string.
+For example, if the choices array is `[1, "2"]` and the player chooses `1` (the number value), the promise resolves to `"1"` (the string value).

+The player can cancel the prompt in two ways: by clicking the X button in the top-right, or clicking outside the dialog box.

-If the player cancels this dialog box (press X button or click outside the dialog box), the promise is resolved with a default value (empty string or "false").
-If this API is called again while the old dialog box still exists, the old dialog box will be replaced with a new one, and the old promise will be resolved with the default value.
+If the prompt API is called again while the old dialog box still exists, the old dialog box will be replaced with a new one, and the old promise will be resolved with the default value.

-Here is an explanation of the various options.

-- `options.type` is not provided to the function.
-If `options.type` is left out and only a string is passed to the function, then the default behavior is to create a boolean dialog box.

-- `options.type` has value `undefined` or `"boolean"`<!-- -->.
-A boolean dialog box is created.
-The player is shown "Yes" and "No" prompts, which return true and false respectively.
-The script's execution is halted until the player presses either the "Yes" or "No" button.

-- `options.type` has value `"text"`<!-- -->.
-The player is given a text field to enter free-form text.
-The script's execution is halted until the player enters some text and/or presses the "Confirm" button.

-- `options.type` has value `"select"`<!-- -->.
-The player is shown a drop-down field.
-Choosing type `"select"` will require an array to be passed via the `options.choices` property.
-The array can be an array of strings, an array of numbers (not BigInt numbers), or a mixture of both numbers and strings.
-Any other types of array elements will result in an error or an undefined/unexpected behavior.
-The `options.choices` property will be ignored if `options.type` has a value other than `"select"`<!-- -->.
-The script's execution is halted until the player chooses one of the provided options and presses the "Confirm" button.

 ## Example